nodejs/node/doc/api/path.md

 // Returns: '/foo/bar/baz/asdf'

 path.join('foo', {}, 'bar');
-// throws 'TypeError: Path must be a string.
+// Throws 'TypeError: Path must be a string.
 Received {}'
 ```

 A [`TypeError`][] is thrown if any of the path segments is not a string.